On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Implications for Fair Division

 \addef*

-We thus see that the impact of truthfulness on the performance is significant: while our result shows that a truthful, neutral and non-bossy mechanism that is EF1 must throw away almost all goods (throw at least $m-(n+1)$ goods), the Round Robin mechanism is neutral and non-bossy, and always outputs an EF1 partition of \emph{all} goods.
+We thus see that the impact of truthfulness on performance is significant: our result shows that any truthful, neutral and non-bossy mechanism that is EF1 must throw away almost all goods (throw at least $m-(n+1)$ goods), while the Round Robin mechanism is neutral and non-bossy, and always outputs an EF1 partition of \emph{all} goods.